 - follow up on LinkedIn with some more useful information pertaining to their marketplace

-- a phone call to reach out and suggest a face to face meeting as appropriate
+- phone calls to reach out and suggest a face to face meeting as appropriate

 - an invitation to meet at an event that you’re attending or where you’re exhibiting